An Evening with Emmy Award–Winner Rich Lerner: Inside the Stories, Strategy & Psychology of Elite Sports Media

 Over the years, Lerner has produced and contributed to numerous in-depth specials, including New York Stories, Courage on the Fairways, and Tiger Woods: Millennium Man.
 He received the Women’s Sports Foundation Journalism Award for Se Ri Pak: A Champion’s Journeyand a Telly Award for his work on a feature about 1964 U.S. Open champion Ken Venturi.
 He has also helped write and co-produce projects for the network’s Emmy-nominated GOLF Films unit.

-In May, Lerner’s autobiographical book, Aren’t You That Golf Guy, will be published.
+In May, Lerner’s autobiographical book, Aren’t You That Golf Guy, will be released.

-Lerner grew up working at his father’s driving range and miniature golf course in Allentown, Pennsylvania, and graduated from Temple University in 1983.
+Lerner grew up working at his father’s driving range and miniature golf course in Allentown, Pennsylvania.
 He and his wife, Robin, live in Connecticut and have two sons, Jesse and Jack.